 - Subverted in Aaahh!!!
 Real Monsters.
 Simon the Monster Hunter throws a pin at Bigfoot, has a brief Oh Crap moment, and then throws the gas grenade just in time.

 - In the Ben 10: Omniverse episode "O Mother, Where Art Thou?" the Vreedle Brothers get blown up when Rhomboid does this, then they're later cloned with their memories intact.

 - Some poor recruits and trainees end up doing this under stress.
 Thankfully, most instructors and drill sergeants are ready to save the unfortunate newbie before any accidents happen.

 - Unfortunately for the recruits, this involves a Sergeant composed of well over 230 pounds of muscle (Grenade Range Sergeants are selected, it seems, from a pool of body builders) slapping the grenade out of the private's hand (if it's not on the ground yet), picking the private up by the scruff of the neck and his/her belt, and body-slamming the poor sap into the ground on the opposite side of the concrete bunker that protects recruits from short throws.
 Not pleasant.

 - Has happened, according to an entry in the Darwin Awards.

 - Hard to see exactly what happened in this training exercise, but it looks like something similar, judging from the position of the flash.
 Remember: the flashbang is supposed to be used on them, not on you.

-- Has happened on a few occasions, but the thrower is safe as long as they have not released the 'spoon' that prevents the grenade from charging.
-If the spoon is released, it is not a good day.
+- Has happened on a few occasions, but the thrower is safe as long as they have not released the lever that prevents the grenade from charging.
+If it has been released, then it will not be a good day for the thrower.